uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Export as FBX

-If we want to import our model into a different program the best format to choose is an **FBX** file.
+If we want to import our model into a different program the best format to choose is the universal **FBX** file type.

 First make sure you have named and organised everything in your outliner.
 Our barrel is only one object, but if your object is made from multiple parts, group them together using **ctrl + g** and rename the group.